 - Under Section 38-5-70 of the South Carolina Code, the Director of Insurance is the legal agent for service of process on insurance companies, eligible surplus lines insurers, approved reinsurers, purchasing groups, risk retention groups, and health maintenance organizations (HMOs).

 - The Director's authority extends only to actions filed within the State of South Carolina.
-Service upon the Director as agent for insurance companies is the exclusive means of service, and service upon an insurer made in any other way is invalid.
+Service upon the Director as agent for insurance companies is the exclusive means of service, and service upon an insurer made in any other way is invalid unless another means of service is specified within the policy.
 See Equilease Corp.v.
 Weathers, 275 S.C.
 478, 484, 272 S.E.2d 789, 792 (1980).
 The Director's role as statutory agent for service of process continues even after the insurer's charter has been surrendered, canceled or revoked.

 - Where an insurer not licensed by the Director transacts business in this State, such unauthorized transaction of business constitutes the appointment of the Director as the insurer's statutory agent for service in any suits arising out of insurance contracts made by the insurer.